crux82/mscoco-it/README.md

 ## Download

-To download the MSCOCO-it dataset, please refer to  DEFINIRE
+To download the MSCOCO-it dataset, please refer to [this folder](https://github.com/crux82/mscoco-it/tree/master/mscoco-it)

 The resource is developed by the [Semantic Analytics Group](http://sag.art.uniroma2.it) of the [University of Roma Tor Vergata](http://web.uniroma2.it/home).